 Pikes Peak – America's Mountain – is one of the most visited mountains in the world and a top tourist attraction for the State of Colorado.
 Visited by more than 600,000 people annually, it is unique in that is the only “fourteener” (a mountain of 14,000 feet in altitude) that everyone can access regardless of age or fitness level.
 Pikes Peak is an American icon, and the summit is a National Historic Landmark that holds a special place in America's heart.
 With deteriorating conditions, the current 1960s era Pikes Peak Summit Complex no longer meets the needs of its ever-growing amount of visitors.
 The new Summit Complex design aims to support the mission of each major stakeholder and provide a new and exciting visitor experiences.

-The goal for the design team - led by RTA Architects and including GWWO, Inc./Architects - is to give visitors to the new Pikes Peak Summit Complex a seamless, immersive experience with facilities specifically designed for the harsh environment on the Peak.
-A primary consideration in all of our designs is to stay mindful of siting and view sheds.
-RTA and GWWO, Inc./Architects are guiding the design process using extensive public input and deep collaboration among all project stakeholders including the City of Colorado Springs and the US Forest Service, and Pikes Peak - America's Mountain staff, over 50 additional stakeholders, and 500,000 local citizens who see Pikes Peak as their mountain RTA is also providing support for the project’s fundraising efforts.
+The goal for the design team - led by RTA Architects and including GWWO, Inc./Architects - is to give visitors to the new Pikes Peak Summit Complex a seamless, immersive experience with facilities specifically designed for the harsh environment on the Peak. while staying mindful of siting and view sheds.
+RTA and GWWO, Inc./Architects guided the design process using extensive public input and deep collaboration among all project stakeholders including the City of Colorado Springs, the US Forest Service, and Pikes Peak - America's Mountain staff, over 50 additional stakeholders, and 500,000 local citizens who see Pikes Peak as their mountain RTA is also providing support for the project’s fundraising efforts.